sunscrapers/djoser/docs/source/installation.rst

 definitely give it a try.

-If you are going to use JWT or third party based authentication you will also need to install ``djangorestframework-jwt`` and ``social-auth-app-django``.
+If you are going to use JWT or third party based authentication you will also need to install ``djangorestframework-jwt`` and ``social-auth-app-django`` respectively.
 You can easily install all of them with one command using:

 .. code-block:: bash